PavanButke/springboot/Readme.md

 * An Repository Layer added as ProductRepository which extends an JpaInterface which is again an Interface[Read More About Jpa](https://spring.io/projects/spring-data-jpa)
 * H2 Database Connected to Project [Read More About H2DB](https://www.h2database.com/html/main.html)
 * Tested Crud Ops on Postman and Browser
+* Connected to MySQL db as H2DB is an Viotile DB as it is local memory based DB
+* Tested CRUD OPs on Postman

 ### Dependencies